reepay/reepay-checkout-demo-app-android-kotlin/README.md

+⚠️ This SDK is under development and not yet officially supported.

+---

 # billwerk-checkout-sdk-test

 This demo app demonstrates how to build a checkout flow using CheckoutSheet, an embeddable component that currently supports card payments with a single integration